List of Philadelphia neighborhoods: Germantown-Chestnut Hill

-The Germantown-Chestnut Hill section of Philadelphia is about 7–8 miles northwest from the center of the city.
+The Germantown-Chestnut Hill section of Philadelphia, also referred to "Uptown" is about 7–8 miles northwest from the center of the city.
 The neighborhood of Germantown is rich in historic sites and buildings from the colonial era, a few of which are open to the public.
-Its namesake also comes from the village of Chestnut Hill was part of the German Township laid out by Francis Daniel Pastorius and came to include the settlements originally known as Sommerhausen and Crefeld, as well as part of Cresheim.
+Its namesake also comes from the village of Chestnut Hill, which was part of the German Township laid out by Francis Daniel Pastorius and came to include the settlements originally known as Sommerhausen and Crefeld, as well as part of Cresheim.
 The area generally served as a gateway between Philadelphia and the nearby farmlands.
 During the American Revolutionary War era (late 18th century), the area was one of many summer vacation spots due to its higher elevation, 400–500 feet (120 to 150 m) above sea level, and cooler temperatures than the historic Center City.
 Chestnut Hill is still stereotypically known as one of the more affluent sections of Philadelphia.

 Olney-Oak Lane

 The Olney-Oak Lane Planning Analysis Section is an official section of Philadelphia.
 It is a section of Philadelphia that is immediately north of Upper North Philadelphia and south of Cheltenham.
 It is an area that consists of the now defunct township that was called "Bristol Township, Philadelphia County, Pennsylvania".
-The section is often included as part of North Philadelphia by city government agencies, though locally it is often referred to as "Uptown," along with the Germantown-Chestnut Hill section.
+The section is often included as part of North Philadelphia by city government agencies, though locally it is often referred to as "Uptown", along with the Germantown-Chestnut Hill section.

 The section includes neighborhoods in the center-north of the city: